Sunday, 18 August 2024

 Using this site has become an unpleasant experience at times.
 On this particular forum there are people I wave exchanged views with in a friendly way for more than ten years.
 So the easy and logical option of just crossing the forum off the list is not the solution.

 It is August here in Italy.
 At 40 degrees it is too hot to go out, and most of my clients are on holiday.
 Basically I have time to kill.
 So it was time for a little lesson.
-I suspected this sad individual was posting other peoples pictures.
+I suspected this sad individual was posting other peoples pictures (The second bee picture).
 Google Search on the second image I looked at took me to DPR another forum, in fact the larges and most well known forum to discuss photography, with thousands of active members.

 Voila, under a very different name I found the same picture on another forum.
 The style of writing was very different, But I had just stumbled across something much more complex.
 Welcome to the world of Sock Puppets and puppet masters.
 Let's call our troll "Danno" (He claims to have an Italian parent and Danno means damage in Italian) using one of his online names.
 I asked Danno why he was posting other peoples pictures.
 A ton of goading via multiple call and answer, did not prove the picture was his, but he claimed "Lambertj" who posted the picture was him too DPR.